 The G-FL Region is transitioning from an industrial economy to a service-based economy.
 This is illustrated through the large number of firms and employment in the Retail Trade major sector and, to a certain extent, in the large number of employees in the Health Care and Social Assistance sector.
-Also notable is the increase in employment in the Health Care and Social Assistance sector, which added over 11,300 jobs between 2002 and 2012.
-Additionally, the decline of employment in the manufacturing sector has continued throughout the Region losing over 28,400 jobs between 2002 and 2012, though the manufacturing sector has actually added over 350 jobs between 2010 and 2012.
+Also notable is the increase in employment in the Health Care and Social Assistance sector, which added over 10,280 jobs between 2004 and 2014.
+Additionally, the decline of employment in the manufacturing sector has continued throughout the Region losing over 21,850 jobs between 2004 and 2014.